conf-parsimonyandlearning/cpal-website/subject_areas.md

 - Generalization, optimization, robustness,  and approximation in deep learning, rigorously relating to its implicit parsimony
-- Theories for classical sparse coding, dictionary learning, structured sparsity, subspace learning, etc, and their connections to neural network sparsity
+- Theories for classical sparse coding, dictionary learning, structured sparsity, subspace learning, etc., and their connections to neural network sparsity
 - Forgetting owing to sparsity, including fairness, privacy and bias concerns